-Let it be said that all of these platforms are usable, functional and most of the time downright enjoyable to use.
-But while they may look alike on the surface, under the hood there are a plethora of differences between them.
+All are usable, functional and most of the time downright enjoyable to use.
+But while they may look similar on the surface, under the hood there are a plethora of differences between them.

 Plus, once you've decided on a smart TV platform, we've included five of our favourite TVs that use it – that way you'll have a good starting point when it comes time to finding the perfect TV for you.

 Just want to know to know the Best Smart TV on every platform?
 Here you go!

 The Samsung Q9FN is the best Smart Hub/SmartThings TV on the planet

 While the 65Q9FN’s Smart TV system is based closely around the Eden platform Samsung has been busy refining for the past couple of years, expect a few tasty new morsels that add to the experience without taking anything away.